Fast LLM Post-training via Decoupled and Fastest-of-N Speculation: Background and Motivation

 \nospacestitle{Rollout dominates execution time in post-training and suffers significant GPU wastes. \,} {\fig{fig:data-motivation}} (a) analyzes the contribution of total post-training time in typical training tasks: rollout contributes 70--80\,\% of the total training time.
 Since post-training could last for days on hundreds of thousands of GPUs, accelerating rollout is critical to reducing the overall training cost.

-There exists significant space for improvement for rollout because many GPUs are idle during the rollout phase due to the long-generation tail problem. {\fig{fig:data-motivation}} (a) shows the GPU bubble in long-tailed rollout: on a {DAPO-32B-20K} trace, we observed averagely {50\,\%} of the total GPU time is wasted due to waiting for the slowest worker to finish.
-Rollout time differs significantly across workers---though they are assigned the same amount of tasks, the number of tokens required to solve different tasks varies significantly, and the exact number is hard to predict in advance as they are determined by the LLM outputs.
-Moreover, the waste increases as training progresses because as the model becomes smarter, it tends to generate more tokens to solve particular tasks~\cite{deepseek-r1}.
-In comparison, the prepare and learn phases exhibit minimal waste as their computation is relatively regular.
+There exists significant space for improvement for rollout because many GPUs are idle during the rollout phase due to the long-generation tail problem. {\fig{fig:data-motivation}} (a) shows the GPU bubble in long-tailed rollout: on a {DAPO-32B-20K} trace, we observed averagely {50\,\%} of the total GPU time is wasted on waiting for the slowest worker to finish.
+Rollout time differs significantly across workers even with the same per-worker batch size, because the number of tokens required to solve different tasks varies significantly, and the exact number is hard to predict in advance as they are determined by the LLM outputs.
+Moreover, the waste increases as training progresses because as the model becomes "smarter", it tends to generate more tokens to solve particular tasks~\cite{deepseek-r1}.

 \stitle{Reducing GPU waste via overlapping achieves a minor speedup for long-tail generation. \,} An intuitive solution to reduce wasted GPU time is to overlap other phases with the current rollout: As shown in {\fig{fig:motiv-current-solution} (a)}, representative solutions like RLHFuse~\cite{rlhfuse} utilize the idle workers to execute the prepare and learn phases of finished batches (e.g., batch \ding{192}), overlapping these phases from fast workers with the rollout of slower workers.
-While such an overlap cannot accelerate the rollout phase---as it is bottlenecked by the slowest worker, it improves the end-to-end training time because once the slowest rollout finishes, more GPUs can participate in accelerating the prepare and learn phases of the slowest batch (e.g., batch \ding{193}).
+While such an overlap cannot accelerate the rollout phase, which is bottlenecked by the slowest worker, it reduces the end-to-end training time because once the slowest rollout finishes, more GPUs can participate in accelerating the remaining phases of the slowest batch (e.g., batch \ding{193}).

 However, the speedup from overlapping is limited because the accelerated prepare and learn phases only contribute a small portion of the overall training time (\eg{about 5\% in {\fig{fig:data-motivation}} (a)}).
-As a result, RLHFuse only accelerates post-training by {3\,\%} in traces with long generation, GPU time still wasted, as shown in {\fig{fig:data-motivation}} (b).
+As a result, RLHFuse only accelerates post-training by {3\,\%} in traces with long response budget, with GPU time still wasted, as shown in {\fig{fig:data-motivation}} (b).